scwebd/bookmark-manager/README.md

 # JavaScript Bookmark Manager

-Solved version of the Bookmark Manager code for DU Coding Boot Camp JavaScript Review Session.
+Solved version of the Bookmark Manager code for the DU Coding Boot Camp JavaScript Review Session.

 ## Author